haagahelia/devops-course/docs/monitoring/security.md

 https://www.microsoft.com/en-in/security/business/security-101/what-is-devsecops
 https://www.redhat.com/en/topics/devops/what-is-devsecops

-### Automated security testing using CodeQL
+### Automated security testing

+Automated security testing in software development is the practice of using tools and scripts to automatically scan code and dependencies for security vulnerabilities throughout the development lifecycle.
+This process helps identify issues such as insecure code patterns, known vulnerabilities in libraries, misconfigurations, and secrets exposure before software is deployed.

+#### CodeQL

-**CodeQL** is a powerful code analysis engine developed by GitHub.
+CodeQL is a code analysis engine developed by GitHub.
 It's used to automatically find security vulnerabilities and bugs in source code by treating code as data and querying it like a database.
-CodeQL example.
 CodeQL lets you write queries in a declarative language (similar to SQL) to examine the relationships and flow in your codebase.

-You can run CodeQL from the command line ([CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/about-the-codeql-cli)) or integrate with Visual Studio Code using the CodeQL extension.
+You can run CodeQL from the command line ([CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/about-the-codeql-cli)) or integrate with Visual Studio Code using the [CodeQL extension](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).

 In this course, we learn how to integrate CodeQL to your Github workflows.
-We will use the following Java project as a starting point: [See the repository](https://github.com/juhahinkula/codeql-demo.git).
+Clone the following Java project [repository](https://github.com/juhahinkula/codeql-demo.git).

 The project is a basic user management system built with Spring Boot and Gradle.
 Our goal is to set up a CodeQL analysis workflow that runs automatically whenever code is pushed to the main branch.